 Between meals, Cubans eat simple snacks that you can make at home or pick up from a street vendor.
 Sweets, fruit, and peanuts are good snacks in addition to these fun, fried choices.

 Tostones - These twice-fried plantain slices are similar to potato chips and just as easy to snack on.

 Fried Sweet Plantains - This classic snack is made with overripe plantains fried in hot oil to produce maduros that are sweet and tender.

 Malanga Fritters - Malanga is similar to a yam in appearance and a potato in flavor.
 For fritters, malanga is shredded and mixed up in a batter before frying.
 The typical dipping sauce is Tamarindo Ketchup.

 Yucca Fingers - These are essentially the Cuban version of the French fry, except thicker and made out of yucca.
-They're great salted but otherwise plain or dipped in sauce.
+They're great salted with or without dipping sauce.